theupdateframework/tuf-conformance/clients/README.md

 3. Check that the local metadata is what we expect
 4. Check that a downloaded target file is the one we expected.

 Some of these tasks are mere assertions against the local state.
 Others require `ClientRunner` to interact with the remote repository.
 When the `ClientRunner` needs to interact with the repository, it does so through a client wrapper.
-A client wrapper is a layer between the TUF-conformance suite and a TUF client implementation.
-The client wrappers goal is to invoke the client implementation we want to test.
+A client wrapper is a layer between the TUF-conformance test suite and a TUF client implementation.
+The client wrapper's goal is to invoke the client implementation we want to test.
 Client wrappers are responsible for:

 1. receiving the parameters from the conformance test-suite
 2. invoking the client implementation in a correct manner with the parameters from the test-suite.